alekdavis/PlexBackup/README.md

 Use the `Log` switch to write operation progress and informational messages to a log file.
 By default, the log file will be created in the backup folder.
 The default log file name reflects the name of the script with the `.log` extension, such as `PlexBackup.ps1.log`.
 You can specify a custom log file path via the `LogFile` argument.
 By default, PlexBackup deletes an old log file (if one already exists), but if you specify the `LogAppend` switch, it will append log messages to the existing log file.

 ### Bakup snapshots
 Every time you run a new backup job, the script will create a backup snapshot folder.
 The name of the folder will reflect the timestamp of when the script started.
-Use the `RetainBackups` switch to specify how many backup snapshots you want to keep: _0_ (keep all previously created backups), _1_ (keep the current backup snapshot only), _2_ (keep the current backup snapshot and one before it), _3_ (keep the current backup snapshot and two most recent snapshots), and so on.
+Use the `Keep` switch to specify how many backup snapshots you want to keep: _0_ (keep all previously created backups), _1_ (keep the current backup snapshot only), _2_ (keep the current backup snapshot and one before it), _3_ (keep the current backup snapshot and two most recent snapshots), and so on.
 The default value is _3_.

 ## Syntax
 ```PowerShell